What are Neutrophilic Granulocytes?

 You should be extra attentive to this marker if you:

-Feel the early "tickle" of a cold or fever.
+• Notice the early signs of a cold or fever coming on.

 High neutrophil counts: what does it mean?

-A high result, known as neutrophilia, indicates that your bone marrow is pumping out more "soldiers" to deal with an immediate demand.
+A high result, known as neutrophilia, means your bone marrow has increased production in response to an immediate demand.

 Elevated levels may indicate: